 What if my Complaint involves a Minor Violation?

 Some complaints may be deemed minor and, therefore, may be handled by the Board of Psychology seeking to mediate a resolution between the complainant and the Psychologist &/or registrant; they may issue a letter of reprimand/warning (private or public reproval); and/or set up a conference between the Psychologist &/or registrant and an expert case reviewer and/or Board staff.
-As defense counsel for Psychologists in California, we recommend all Psychologists not to attend any “conference,” “meeting” or “interview” without experienced and qualified legal representation.
+As defense counsel for Psychologists in California, we recommend all Psychologists not to attend any “conference,” “meeting” or “interview” without first obtaining the advice from an experienced and qualified attorney, who you can retain sufficiently in advance to provide legal representation.
 Any attorney can represent a licensed professional, but you should protect your license and career by selecting a highly experienced and distinguished California professional license defense attorney.
-Don’t settle for any lawyer who has handled a few license cases when you can obtain an outstanding attorney, Sam Spital, who has handled these cases as a Deputy Attorney General in 1971, and since 1978 on the defense side!.
+Don’t settle for any lawyer who has handled a few license cases when you can obtain an outstanding attorney, Sam Spital, who has handled these cases as a Deputy Attorney General in 1971 as a lawyer for the BOP.
+However, since 1978, Sam has been on the defense side!.
 Call us for your winning defense…. from anywhere statewide in California .

 How are Serious Violations handled?